sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Despite the mechanisms enforced by this profile, the operational circumstances may allow these controls to be relaxed in a specific context.
 For example, if a bilateral agreement between two agencies legally entitles usage of citizen identifiers, then the pairwise anonymous identifier requirement may be relaxed.
 In cases where all Clients are entitled to process claims associated to a subject at an OpenID Provider, the claims request requirement may be relaxed.

-The reasons for relaxing the controls that support data minimalization are outside the scope of this profile.
+The reasons for relaxing the controls that support data minimization are outside the scope of this profile.

 In order to provide end-to-end security and privacy, identifiers and attributes SHOULD be encrypted from the providing source to the ultimate intended recipient.
 This can be accomplished by either encrypting entire response messages and tokens or by utilizing aggregated or distributed claims.
 Applying end-to-end encryption is strongly RECOMMENDED for both the BSN (_Burgerservicenummer_, the Dutch citizen ID) and sensitive attributes.